DukiXan/pseudo-insta/README.md

-# PseudoInsta
+# Pseudo Insta

-### PseudoInsta is a simple application that allows sharing pictures with authenticated guests, without a database.
+### Pseudo Insta is a simple application that allows sharing pictures with authenticated guests, without a database.

 If you want to try it out, the current password for logging in is "pseudo_insta".

-The application provides a load more button, showing 8 pictures at a time, so you can add more pictures in the resources/imgz folder.
+You can add images ~~in the resources/imgz folder manualy, but I recommend~~ using the "admin panel".
+It generates standard names and thumbnails for each uploaded image.

 Feel free to delete the picture of me holding a handstand.